NBA Rumors: Celtics Trying To Keep Jayson Tatum Out Of Kyrie Irving Trade

-Kyrie Irving reportedly could be a member of the Boston Celtics soon, but only if the Celtics and Cleveland Cavaliers can agree on a deal that doesn’t involve a key young piece.
+Kyrie Irving reportedly could be a member of the Boston Celtics soon, but only if the C’s and Cleveland Cavaliers can agree on a deal that doesn’t involve a key young piece.

-The C’s and Cavs reportedly are engaged in trade talks that would send Isaiah Thomas, Jae Crowder, Ante Zizic and multiple first-round picks to Cleveland for Irving.
+The Celtics and Cavs reportedly are engaged in trade talks that would send Isaiah Thomas, Jae Crowder, Ante Zizic and multiple first-round picks to Cleveland for Irving.

 And ESPN’s Adrian Wojnarowski reported Tuesday on Sportscenter that the Celtics are trying to find a way to acquire Irving without giving up rookie forward Jayson Tatum.